FlorianRappl/piral-webpack-tools/packages/parcel-codegen-loader/README.md

 ## Examples

-The following examples show how one might use `codegen-loader` and what the result would be.
+The following examples show how one might use `parcel-codegen-loader` and what the result would be.

 ### Get Infos from a Remote Source